ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 With a table similar to the one above, we can record changes to the original tweet "1" and if requested, we can show that it was originally tweeted at 12:30:00 with the content "hello world!" and was modified at 13:45:34 to "hello Twitter!".

 To implement this, we will have to change every `UPDATE` statement for "tweets" to include an `INSERT` to "tweets_history".
-For correctness, we will need to wrap both statements in a transaction to avoid corrupting the history.
+For correctness, we will need to wrap both statements in a transaction to avoid corrupting the history. in case the first statement succeeds but the subsequent one fails.
 We'd also need to make sure every `INSERT` to "tweets" is coupled with an `INSERT` to "tweets_history"

 ```diff
 # INSERT is logged as "CREATE" history event